website

 Photo requests should be submitted as far in advance as possible.

-Price Range: This is a place primarily used for photo shoots, but the Neon Museum just began hosting weddings on Valentines Day 2013, it remains to be seen if they will be a regular occurrence.
-The package listed on the site for February 2013 is $777 and you can read about it here.
-For more information outside of February 2013, I would contact their events co-ordinator: cynthia AT neonmuseum DOT org
+Price Range: This is a place primarily used for photo shoots, but the Neon Museum just began hosting weddings on Valentines Day 2013 I would contact their events co-ordinator: cynthia AT neonmuseum DOT org for more information.

 The lobby (La Concha) is available for private events, up to a maximum of 50 people for $1500, and a private guided tour of the Boneyard may be set up for an additional fee.